watir/watirbook/main/ruby_tools.md

     :hello=>"This is Doge", :wow=>"much addon",
     :so=>"internet"}

 [PP](http://ruby-doc.org/stdlib-2.1.1/libdoc/pp/rdoc/PP.html) is a pretty-printer for Ruby objects.
-It is really useful for outputting bit objects.
+It is really useful for outputting big objects.

 T> IRB is not the only Ruby shell.
 There is [irb Alternatives](https://www.ruby-toolbox.com/categories/irb_Alternatives) category at [The Ruby Toolbox](https://www.ruby-toolbox.com/).
 The most popular alternative tool is [Pry](https://rubygems.org/gems/pry), but there is another one called [ripl](https://rubygems.org/gems/ripl).